Japanese martial arts: Shorinji Kempo

 Although Shorinji Kempo was originally introduced in Japan in the late 1940s and 1950s through large scale programmes involving employees of major national organizations (e.g. Japan Railways) it subsequently became popular in many other countries.
 Today, according to the World Shorinji Kempo Organization (WSKO), there are almost 1.5 million practitioners in 33 countries.

+Sport Chanbara

+Chanbara Sport or "Spochan" consists of a fight between two participants with equal or different weapons, in a free manner but nevertheless having minimum rules.
+"Chanbara" is a form of Japanese onomatopoeia which expresses the sound of swords clashing in samurai combat.

+European Chanbara Championship was held since 1998.
+48th / 6th World Chanbara Championship (Men / Women) was held in 2024.
+World championship was started in 1970s for men and 2010s for women.
+The 8th Asian Oceania Sports Chanbara Championship in New Caledonia in 2014.

 Philosophical and strategic concepts

 Aiki

 The principle of aiki (合気) is particularly difficult to describe or explain.
 The most simple translation of aiki, as "joining energy", belies its philosophical depth.
 Generally, it is the principle of matching your opponent in order to defeat him.
 It is this concept of "matching", or "joining", or even "harmonizing" (all valid interpretations of ai) that contains the complexity.
 One may "match" the opponent in a clash of force, possibly even resulting in a mutual kill.
 This is not aiki.
 Aiki is epitomized by the notion of joining physically and mentally with the opponent for the express purpose of avoiding a direct clash of force.
 In practice, aiki is achieved by first joining with the motion of the opponent (the physical aspect) as well as the intent (the mental portion), then overcoming the will of the opponent, redirecting their motion and intent.

 Historically, this principle was used for destructive purposes; to seize an advantage and kill one's opponent.
 The modern art of aikido is founded upon the principle that the control of the opponent achieved by the successful application of aiki may be used to defeat one's opponent without harming them.